SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/services.md

 ## We offer a range of services including:
-* Training and assistance on confocal and wide-field fluorescence microscopy
+* Training and assistance on confocal and wide-field fluorescence microscopy.
-* General histology as a service: sectioning, mounting, IHC, RNAscope, H&E, etc
+* General histology as a service: sectioning, mounting, IHC, RNAscope, H&E, etc.
+* Automated slide-scanning.
-* Serial section 2-photon imaging of whole organs
+* Automated, high-throughput, serial section 2-photon imaging of whole organs.
-* Tissue clearing and lightsheet microscopy
+* Tissue clearing and lightsheet microscopy.
+Clearing technique development.
-* _In-vivo_ functional imaging: assistance, microscopy upgrades, and maintenance
+* _In-vivo_ functional imaging: assistance, microscopy upgrades, and maintenance.
-* Advice on data analysis and microscope hardware
+* Advice on data analysis and microscope hardware.
-* Assistance with construction of custom equipment for any imaging-related project
+* Assistance with construction of custom equipment for any imaging-related project.
+* Help with programming data-acquisition devices.
+* Management assistance for microscopy-related projects that span multiple SWC core facilities.

 Our staff has a wide experience base. e.g. Want to know about super-resolution?
 We have staff with experience!